Focus on Blubrry Podcasting: Podcast Directory

 Is There Anybody Listening?

-In the early days of podcasting, show producers had very few ways to determine if their shows were being consumed.
-Occasional audience communication like e-mail or social media connections were always gratifying.
-But direct feedback usually only represents a small percentage of any show’s total audience.
-To get a better understanding of audience size, it was necessary to sift through server logs, trying to parse raw data into something meaningful.
+In the early days of podcasting, show producers had few ways to determine if their shows were being consumed.
+Occasional audience communication, like e-mail or social media connections, was always gratifying.
+However, direct feedback usually only represents a small percentage of any show’s audience.
+To better understand audience size, it was necessary to sift through server logs, trying to parse raw data into something meaningful.

 A Beacon of Hope

 Blubrry was founded by podcasters with roots in the very beginning of podcasting.
-Growing with the medium, Blubrry understood the challenges faced by podcasters, including the need for audience measurement.
+Growing with the medium, Blubrry understood podcasters’ challenges, including the need for audience measurement.
 That led Blubrry to launch its own podcast statistics platform in 2007.
-Blubrry Stats were immediately open to all podcasters, regardless of what platform they used to publish their shows.
+Blubrry Stats was immediately open to all podcasters, regardless of what platform they used to publish their shows.

 Constantly Growing

-The podcasting industry has changed a lot over time and Blubrry’s been right there, growing with it.
-Blubrry Stats started as a standalone offering and was later paired with Blubrry Podcast Media Hosting to provide the deepest insights possible from any podcasting platform.
-Blubrry Stats was also the first podcasting stats system to receive full Interactive Advertising Bureau (IAB) certification.
+The podcasting industry has changed significantly over time, and Blubrry’s been growing with it.
+Blubrry Stats started as a standalone offering and was later paired with Blubrry Podcast Media Hosting to provide the most profound insights possible from any podcasting platform.
+Blubrry Stats was the first podcasting stats system to receive entire Interactive Advertising Bureau (IAB) certification.

 Options for All Podcasters